FiLiA

 Bio

-I am one of the trustees, in post since 2019, and also the treasurer.
+I am one of the trustees and the treasurer, in post since 2019.
+I am also co-chair of the trustee board since June 2025.

 I am also the lead for the FiLiA Legacy Project - Campaigns and Policy (FLP-CP) and the director of policy.